 The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since Roman times, this city was already an important location.

 Coimbra was once the proud capital of the Portuguese nation.
-It is located in the center of Portugal, Coimbra is often called the City of Knowledge since its home to the oldest University in Portugal, the symbol of excellence, and classified as World Heritage.
+It is located in the center of Portugal, Coimbra is often called the City of Knowledge since its home to the oldest University in Portugal, the symbol of excellence, and classified as a UNESCO World Heritage.

 The best way to do your journey to Coimbra is on foot because the city has two zones, the upper section (Alta), where you can find the University, Joanina Library, and Sé Velha, and the lower section area (Baixa), the old part of the town which is more commercial with restaurants, and tiny tascas (budget eateries).

 Visiting Coimbra and not visiting the University is like going to Rome and not seeing the Pope.
 To get to the university, start from the Almedina Tower, the entrance gate forming part of the wall that surrounded the old city situated in the lower section of the city.
 Here, you can explore the alleys that date back to the 8th century.

 Keep on walking and from here you will have to “climb the mountain” through a staircase from Rua de Quebra Costas (built to get from downtown to uptown) to the Sé Velha square.

 Here, you can visit The Sé Velha (Old Cathedral), a church that resembles a fortress financed by the first king of Portugal, Afonso Henriques.

 If you keep going you will reach the University grounds and access the Patio admire the view over the Mondego River and get a panoramic view over all of town!
 One of the most popular attractions of this Area is the Joanine Library, a Baroque library situated in the center of the University of Coimbra, by the university tower.